pixelgrade/fonto/readme.txt

 * [CMB2 Conditionals](https://github.com/jcchavezs/cmb2-conditionals/) plugin for CMB2 - License: GPLv2 or later

 == Changelog ==

+= 1.0.5 =
+* We did several compatibility checks with Gutenberg, so everything will be working atleast as smoothly as normal.

 = 1.0.4 =
 * Fixed incompatibility with other plugins that use the CMB2 Conditional Fields add-on.